What makes American Honors unique?

 Applying for our program includes submitting an online application, academic transcripts, and a 500-word essay.
 Admissions representatives review all submissions and contact qualified applicants for a follow-up interview—usually within one week.
 Selection is made on a rolling basis.
 If you are selected, our admissions team will assist with your enrollment.

 We seek talented, highly motivated students.
 Realizing those attributes aren’t always reflected in a GPA, we look holistically at each applicant’s leadership abilities, extracurricular involvement, academic achievements, standardized test scores, and commitment to our program’s ideals, when determining fit.

 We are committed to building a national network of two- and four-year institutions, and dedicated educators and administrators.
-Our partners seek to innovate the higher education space, provide new pathways for matriculation, and empower students to succeed at top universities.
+Our network schools seek to innovate the higher education space, provide new pathways for matriculation, and empower students to succeed at top universities.
 Our professors are excited to work closely and engage with highly driven students.

 Our students have indicated that American Honors has positively impacted their lives and influenced them to think differently about their goals and academic potential.
 Here’s a brief sample.
 [Link to Success Stories/Our Impact Page]

 Yes.
 In fact, we have specific advisers who can assist you in securing financial aid and scholarships—while enrolled in our program and during your time at a future university.